-Income taxes: The Company files its tax return on a consolidated basis with its subsidiaries.
-The entities follow the direct reimbursement method of accounting for income taxes under which income taxes or credits that result from the subsidiaries' inclusion on the consolidated tax return are paid to or received from the parent company.
+Income taxes: The Company files its tax return on a consolidated basis with its subsidiary.
+The entities follow the direct reimbursement method of accounting for income taxes under which income taxes or credits that result from the subsidiary's inclusion on the consolidated tax return are paid to or received from the parent company.